 Under the strict liability theory, even if the dog owner did not know the dog could bite, the owner is still liable in a dog bite case.

 In other states, the owner of the dog is held liable for dog bite injuries if the owner had reason to know that the animal was dangerous.
-Proving this in court can be difficult.
+Proving this in court can be difficult, which is why you will need a dog bite lawyer.

 In Indiana, the state imposes strict liability on the owner, and also on the possessor of the dog at the time of the alleged dog bite.